tbezo/pynetdicom_wrapper/README.md

 ## Usage
 When using the pynetdicom_wrapper you first create an instance of PynetdicomWrapper with the patient ID and the plan name as parameters.
 After that you call the .get_latest_series() method with at least giving a Path to a (temporary) directory were the images can be stored in and the image type.
 The temporary directory can be created with the "tempfile" module from the python standard library (see example).
 The imagetype is in DICOM Tag (0008,0008) it should be either "ORIGINAL\PRIMARY\PORTAL" for normal portal images or "ORIGINAL\PRIMARY\PORTAL\ACQUIRED_DOSE" for portal dose images.

-get_latest_series() writes the files to the given directory (if anything is found) and returns the date+time string taken from the DICOM objects in case you want to write that to a test also.
+get_series() writes the files to the given directory (if anything is found) and returns the date+time string taken from the DICOM objects in case you want to write that to a test also.
 If you also want to download the kV images from the series you can set ignore_kV to False.

 ## Example